Page images

 pose their slave dealings.
 His old friend, Dr. Kirk, who is acting political agent at Zanzibar, will make every possible effort to relieve him; but, unfortunately, the influence of the authori ties at Zanzibar does not reach the remote position of Ujiji."

-From Blackwood's Magazine. will seek their mates among the Negroes; THE ANTAGONISM OF RACE AND COLOUR; and the Negroes themselves, though they OR, WHITE, RED, BLACK, AND YEL-look to the whites for protection, and are
+From Blackwood's Magazine.
+THE ANTAGONISM OF RACE AND COLOUR; OR, WHITE, RED, BLACK, AND YELLOW, IN AMERICA,

-not averse to marriage with them, have In our old and thickly-populated Europe, neither respect nor love for the red skins the several nationalities that possess the or the yellow.
-In Europe we see so little soil among them, whether they be called of people who are not of the pure Caucasian Goths or Latins, Celts or Saxons, Scandi-blood, that when persons of the red, the navians or Tartars, Greeks or Turks, or an black, or the yellow races come among us, amalgamation, more or less complete, of some or all of them, form in reality but a portion of that great race, of Asiatic origin, which it is now the fashion to call the Caucasian.
+In our old and thickly-populated Europe, the several nationalities that possess the soil among them, whether they be called Goths or Latins, Celts or Saxons, Scandinavians or Tartars, Greeks or Turks, or an amalgamation, more or less complete, of some or all of them, form in reality but a portion of that great race, of Asiatic origin, which it is now the fashion to call the Caucasian.
 Among these nationalities the antipathy of race can scarcely be said to exist; and whatever jealousy or prejudice of country may still be found among them, arises from political and religious rather than from ethnological causes.
 Some vulgar English may entertain a prejudice against the Irish, just as many vulgar and unreasonable Irish entertain a hatred of the "Sassenach."
 A similar prejudice once existed against Scotsmen, that first grew up in the reign of James I., and was fostered up to the time of George III. by such onesided writers as Dr. Samuel Johnson and others, and was aided more or less by the traditions of the stage.
-It also existed to a much greater degree against Dutchmen, whom it was the custom to call a nation of rogues, and against Frenchmen, whom in the middle of the last century it was sometimes held to be the duty of every true Englishman to hate, for the not very satisfactory reason put by Goldsmith into the mouth of the old soldier of Marlborough, "that they were all slaves, and wore wooden shoes."
-But the real antipathy or antagonism of race - whatever the feeling or the instinct may be called, which, with occasional exceptions on the part of individuals, forbids and prevents the union of the is almost wholly a matter of colour.
+It also existed to a much greater degree against Dutchmen, whom it was the custom to call a nation of rogues, and against Frenchmen, whom in the middle of the last century it was sometimes held to be the duty of every true Englishman to hate, for the not very satisfactory reason put by Goldsmith into the mouth of the old soldier of Marlborough, that they were all slaves, and wore wooden shoes."
+But the real antipathy or antagonism of race whatever the feeling or the instinct may be called, which, with occasional exceptions on the part of individuals, forbids and prevents the union of the sexes is almost wholly a matter of colour.
 The white or Caucasian race, more especially the Anglo-Saxon branch of it, does not freely or even commonly, intermarry with the red-skinned aborigines of America; with the black-skinned Negroes, Caffres, or Hottentots of Africa; or with the yellow-skinned Chinese, Japanese, or Malays.
 The same antipathy or antagonism exists among the races that are not white.
 Neither the Chinese nor the Red Indians

 [ocr errors]